Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: INTRODUCTION

 \end{itemize}

 The remainder of the paper is organized as follows: In \Cref{sec:RELATED WORKS}, we provide some background on existing CFD and FSI solvers, including their uses and limitations. \Cref{sec:METHODOLOGY} then describes the proposed Aquarium solver.
-In \Cref{sec:RESULTS}, we provide simulation results and hardware validation on a variety of examples, including a cylinder in free stream and a flapping, soft robotic fish tail in still water.
-We then showcase the differentiability of Aquarium by performing gradient-based optimization of gait and shape.
+In \Cref{sec:RESULTS}, we provide simulation results and hardware validation on a variety of examples, including a cylinder in free stream and a flapping, soft robotic fish tail in initially still water.
+We then showcase the differentiability of Aquarium by performing gradient-based shape-and-gait co-optimization of an oscillating diamond foil to maximize its generated thrust.
 In \Cref{sec:CONCLUSION} we provide final concluding remarks and discuss future work to address current limitations.